Amber Ablett – My Fathers Left

 As a Black woman of Irish, Trinidadian and British heritage living in Norway, Amber’s work creates a space for questioning, communality and critical thinking; she is interested in how we learn about ourselves through learning about other people and the conflict between our internal and perceived sense of home.

-Commissioned and presented by Borealis Festival in collaboration with BEK – Bergen Centre for Electronic Arts.
+Commissioned and presented by Borealis in collaboration with BEK – Bergen Centre for Electronic Arts.

 Year